Nexus-Mods/NexusMods.App/docs/games/0001-SkyrimSE.md

 ### Plugins.txt

-Found in: `%LOCALAPPDATA%\Skyrim Special Edition`.
+!!! info "Found in: `%LOCALAPPDATA%\Skyrim Special Edition`."

 The `plugins.txt` file in Skyrim lists plugin files with the ".esp" and ".esm" extensions that are loaded after the game's own.